-The Board has adopted the approach in the ASX Governance Principles and considers that a director is independent if the Board assesses the director as being free of any interest, position or relationship that might influence, or reasonably be perceived to influence, in a material respect, their capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of IOOF as a whole rather than the interests of an individual security holder or other party.
+The Board has adopted the approach to independence outlined in the ASX Governance Principles and considers that a director is independent if the Board assesses the director as being free of any interest, position or relationship that might influence, or reasonably be perceived to influence, in a material respect, their capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of Insignia Financial as a whole rather than the interests of an individual security holder or other party.
 The Board takes into account the following in making that assessment:

-Executive relationship - The person is, or has been, employed in an executive capacity by IOOF or any of its subsidiaries or its related bodies corporate and there has not been a period of at least three years between ceasing such employment and serving on the Board.
+- Executive relationship the person is, or has been, employed in an executive capacity by Insignia Financial or any of its subsidiaries or its related bodies corporate and there has not been a period of at least three years between ceasing such employment and serving on the Board - Performance-based remuneration the person receives performance-based remuneration (including options or performance rights) from, or participates in, an employee incentive scheme of Insignia Financial - Material business relationship the person is, or has been within the last three years, in a material business relationship (e.g., as a supplier, professional adviser, consultant or customer) with Insignia Financial or any of its subsidiaries or its related bodies corporate, or is an officer of, or otherwise associated with, someone with such a relationship - Substantial holder the person is, represents, or is or has been within the last three years an officer or employee of, or professional adviser to, a substantial holder

-- Performance-based remuneration The person receives performance-based remuneration (including options or performance rights) from, or participates in, an employee incentive scheme of IOOF. - Material business relationship The person is, or has been within the last three years, in a material business relationship (e.g., as a supplier, professional adviser, consultant or customer) with IOOF or any of its subsidiaries or its related bodies corporate, or is an officer of, or otherwise associated with, someone with such a relationship. - Substantial holder The person is, represents, or is or has been within the last three years an officer or employee of, or professional adviser to, a substantial holder. - Close personal ties The person has close personal ties with any person who falls within any of the categories described above. - Long tenured director The person has been a director of IOOF for such a period that their independence from management and substantial holders may have been compromised.
+- Close personal ties the person has close personal ties with any person who falls within any of the categories described above - Long tenured director the person has been a director of Insignia Financial for such a period that their independence from management and substantial holders may have been compromised.